My Go-To Travel Essentials

 Skip ahead to my wellness section which outlines the oils and supplements I bring to stay healthy on-the-go.

-A general look at my toiletries & shower products (not including oils and a few little things I added later).
+A general look at my toiletries & shower products (missing oils and a few little things I added later).
 This was for a 1 year trip

-PRO TIP – bring aluminum containers you can store smaller amounts of your toiletries (toothpaste, shampoo, conditioner, etc) in for shorter trips or carry-on travel.
+PRO TIP – buy aluminum containers you can store smaller amounts of your toiletries in (ie. toothpaste, shampoo, conditioner, etc) for shorter trips or carry-on travel.
 I use these 15ml containers and these 2oz containers.

 What’s in my Shower Bag